SystemsGenetics/GEMprep/README.md

 ```

 This script expects an input file called `FPKM.txt` and performs log2 transform, KS test outlier removal, and quantile normalization.
 It produces a normalized matrix file called `GEM.txt` as well as a log file of the KS test results and several visualizations.

+There is also a script, `normalize-frankenstein.pbs` that combines these two scripts in a pbs job submission, performing the K-S test and outlier removal using `normalize.py` and then performs quantile normalization using `normalize.R`.
+This script should be edited to provide the path to the input file as well as both the R and python normalizatin scripts.
+It expects an input in the form of `<dataset>_FPKM.txt` and outputs the GEM as `<dataset>.emx.txt`.

 ### Visualize